-- 1. Demonstrate an understanding of computing technologies and terminology for industry employment. - Accurate and appropriate use of industry terms and representation of materials based on intended audiences. - Practice good work habits and attitudes including: responsibility, cooperation, teamwork and ethical behavior. - 4.
-Analyze problems and take corrective action to maintain information technology systems. - Continue education through conferences, industry certifications, courses, and/or enrolling in other degree programs. - 6.
+- 1. Demonstrate an understanding of computing technologies and terminology for industry employment. - 2.
+Accurate and appropriate use of industry terms and representation of materials based on intended audiences. - 3.
+Practice good work habits and attitudes including: responsibility, cooperation, teamwork and ethical behavior. - 4.
+Analyze problems and take corrective action to maintain information technology systems. - 5.
+Continue education through conferences, industry certifications, courses, and/or enrolling in other degree programs. - 6.
 Develop an area of expertise while analyzing career opportunities vs. individual strengths.

-Students must earn a grade of C or better in ENG 101 or ENG 105, MAT 102, MAT 115, MAT 122, MAT 125 or MAT 135 and COM 100, COM 101 or COM 121 and all core courses.
+Students must earn a grade of C or better in ENG 101 or ENG 105, MAT 102, MAT 115, MAT 122, MAT 125 or MAT 135 and COM 100, COM 101 or COM 121 and all core courses in order to meet the degree requirements of this program.

 High school prerequisites for admission into this program: Algebra I